visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

----
-mermaidTheme: forest
-title: App Wide (Modal) Dialogs with Vue
----

 # App Wide (Modal) Dialogs with Vue

 Vue gives developers a lot of power and flexibility to create reusable components and logic.
-This is part of the reason developers ♥️ Vue, but sometimes leads to hard decisions on which pattern to choose for a certain use case.
+This is part of the reason developers ❤️ Vue, but sometimes leads to hard decisions on which pattern to choose for a certain use case.
 In this article I'll shed some light on a use case that took us a bit of time to get right:

 **Modal dialogs that are shared accross the whole application** (e.g. confirmation dialogs)

-## Short On Time?
+## ⏱ Short On Time?

-> Steal with pride from the [examples folder](https://github.com/visualjerk/visualjerk-blog/tree/main/examples/vue-app-wide-modal-dialogs)
+> Steal with pride from the [example app](https://github.com/visualjerk/visualjerk-blog/tree/main/examples/vue-app-wide-modal-dialogs)

 ## 📝 Minimum Requirements